foxbunny/pokeatui/README.md

 - [x] Ability to run multiple tests suits consecutively
 - [ ] Add test examples that demonstrate and verify the PokeAtUI functionality
 - [x] Allow interaction with general areas
+- [x] Add supports for links
+- [ ] Add support for headers
-- [ ] Allow interaction with more element types (lists, links, etc)
+- [ ] Add support for tables
+- [ ] Add support for ordered and unordered lists
 - [ ] Handle elements that are visually hidden or have `pointer-events: none`
 - [x] Touch support
 - [ ] Touch gesture support (pinch, twist, swipe)
 - [ ] Mocking HTTP
 - [ ] Storage fixtures
-- [ ] Ability to transition between pages
+- [x] Ability to transition between pages
 - [ ] (OPTIONAL) Support for headless environment (e.g., in CI)

 ## Installing